mistermikerealdolmen/recipes/macaroni-and-cheese.md

 ## Preparation

-Preheat oven to 350 degrees F (175 degrees C).
+Preheat oven to 500 degrees C° - i like it hot...

 Place bacon in a large, deep skillet.
 Cook over medium high heat until evenly brown.
 Drain, crumble and set aside.